 We arrive on time, and I make my way across Schipol to the B gates, entirely forgetting I’m supposed to be a blogger so there’s no video, audio or photos.

 The next flight is on Air Baltic, which I didn’t expect, I thought I was on KLM the whole way.
 It’s an Airbus A220, which I only mention because it has an unexpected 3-2 configuration throughout, which I’ve never seen before.
-I am not an aviation buff, I don’t enjoy the experience of air travel, and have little interest in flying machines, but give me a 3-2 configuration and I’m going to go on about it because it’s untidy.
+I’m not remotely an aviation enthusiast, but a 3-2 seating layout feels fundamentally wrong somehow, like a typo made physical.

 I’m not complaining, an uneventful flight is the best kind, no one wants to live through interesting aviation times.
 We all want to land safely with the undercarriage intact, ideally on time, and preferably without the police needing to board to drag unruly passengers off – and this flight is, thankfully, completely uneventful.

 As I’m at the very back, I patiently wait to shuffle off the plane.
 The airport is small, but charming, and seems to have been built before airport design became a big thing because it feels more like a normal building and not like every designed airport.
-Designed airports feel like massive sheds made of steel and glass, opportunities for architects to show off more than they are pleasant places for passengers to access aeroplanes.
+Designed airports feel like massive sheds made of steel and glass, less a transport hub and more a bunch of architects showing off at enormous expense.

 Vilnius Airport isn’t that, it’s a regular building with columns and normal-sized rooms.
 I like it, and wonder why other airports don’t go down the route of being made out of nice buildings.